CIROH-UA/t-route/mac_installation.md

       ```
    - The output log should end up with something like:
      ![image](https://github.com/user-attachments/assets/48268212-0b74-4f75-9d52-97f68e6c80d0)
-   - Check the installation:
-      ```zsh
-      make check
-      ```
-      You will probably get some failed tests regarding `zstd`.
-I think you can ignore those though.
    - Finally, install the libraries:
       ```zsh
       sudo make install